GU-CLASP/language-and-perception/meetings.md

   * \+\+\+ J. Bastings and K. Filippova.
 [The elephant in the interpretability room: Why use attention as explanation when we have saliency methods?](https://www.aclweb.org/anthology/2020.blackboxnlp-1.14) In Proceedings of the Third BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP, pages 149–155, Online, Nov.
 2020.
 Association for Computational Linguistics. (recommended by Felix, would like to read: Adam, Anna, Nikolai)

-  * \+\+ Herbelot, A., & Vecchi, E. M. (2015).
-Building a shared world: Mapping distributional to model-theoretic semantic spaces.
-In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf) (recommended by Staffan, would like to read: Robin, Simon)

   * \+\+ Licheng Yu, Xinlei Chen, Georgia Gkioxari, Mohit Bansal, Tamara L. Berg, & Dhruv Batra.
 (2019).
 Multi-Target Embodied Question Answering (recommended by Simon and Nikolai, would like to read: Simon, Nikolai)

   * \+\+ Moro, D., Black, S., & Kennington, C. (2019).
 Composing and Embedding the Words-as-Classifiers Model of Grounded Semantics. arXiv preprint arXiv:1911.03283. (https://arxiv.org/pdf/1911.03283.pdf) (recommended by Staffan, would like to read: Robin, Nikolai)

   * \+\+ Thomason, J., Padmakumar, A., Sinapov, J., Walker, N., Jiang, Y., Yedidsion, H., ... & Mooney, R. J. (2020).
 Jointly improving parsing and perception for natural language commands through human-robot dialog.
 Journal of Artificial Intelligence Research, 67, 1-48. [paper](https://jair.org/index.php/jair/article/view/11485/26562) (recommended by Mehdi, would like to read: Robin, Simon)

-  * \+\+ Vulić, Ivan, Edoardo Maria Ponti, Robert Litschko, Goran Glavaš, and Anna Korhonen.
-(2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by Felix, would like to read: Simon, Nikolai)

   * \+\+ M. Janner, K. Narasimhan, and R. Barzilay.
 Representation learning for grounded spatial reasoning.
 Transactions of the Association for Computational Linguistics, 6:49–61, 2018. (recommended by Mehdi, would like to read: Simon, Nikolai) [link](https://www.transacl.org/ojs/index.php/tacl/article/view/1234)